 Biographies of South Dakota governors admittedly fill a niche-market.
-They unlikely to sell millions of copies like John Adams, win a Pulitzer Prize like The Rise of Theodore Roosevelt, or inspire a hit Broadway musical like Hamilton.
+They are unlikely to sell millions of copies like John Adams, win a Pulitzer Prize like The Rise of Theodore Roosevelt, or inspire a hit Broadway musical like Hamilton.

 Yet, over the years, several books have been written about South Dakota’s governors.
 This post is an attempt to create a comprehensive list of those biographies.
 Not included are shorter articles or biographical sketches, general histories of the state, or books that compile sketches of every governor (such as Lynwood Oyos’ Over a Century of Leadership, or this blogger’s own humble efforts).